 Meth is an extremely risky drug on its own, but unknown cutting agents greatly exacerbate the risks of meth use.
 If you or a loved one is struggling with meth addiction, help is available.

 The first step is usually medical detox.
 Though meth withdrawal is not usually fatal, it can be extremely uncomfortable and difficult to get through.
 Detox helps manage the symptoms and ensure you’re safe and comfortable while the drug makes its way out of your system.
+If you are struggling with addiction, our Maryland drug rehab can help.
+Reach out for help today, its not too late.

 Following detox, you have the option to enter an inpatient treatment center.
 Inpatient is an intensive treatment option that includes 24/7 care in a facility that allows you to focus on recovery without the distraction of your day-to-day responsibilities.